Public Prosecutor v Taw Cheng Kong: Concept of equality

 In construing the concept of equality in Article 12, the Court held that equality does not mean that all persons are to be treated equally, but simply that all persons in like situations will be treated alike.
 Chief Justice Yong Pung How arrived at this conclusion by considering the history that underpinned the notion of equality.
-The Court traced the origin of Article 12 back to the 40th article of the Magna Carta which reads, "To none will we sell, to none will we deny, to none will we delay right or justice."
+The Court traced the origin of Article 12 back to the 40th article of Magna Carta which reads, "To none will we sell, to none will we deny, to none will we delay right or justice."

 Subsequently, the Court cited with approval the Malaysian case Public Prosecutor v.
 Su Liang Yu (1976), that equality referred to the administration of equal justice.
 Also, the Privy Council case Ong Ah Chuan was quoted again, as it was in the High Court, as Yong C.J. referenced Lord Diplock's observation that "...
 Art 12(1) of the Constitution assures ... the individual ... the right to equal treatment with other individuals in similar circumstances ...".